 I was very impressed by Italy’s romantic capital.
 Since I’ve never been there before, I had no clue what to expect.
-I always go to cities and countries with as less expectations as possible.
+I always go to cities and countries with as few expectations as possible.
 That way, I won’t be disappointed in the end.
-But with Rome there was no chance to get disappointed.
+But with Rome, there was no chance to get disappointed.

 What to see in Rome

 1. Vatican City incl. the St. Peter’s Basilica (Vatican City is an own country (44 hectares) located in the city of Rome)

 2. Villa Borghese (It is the third-largest park/garden in Rome and offers beautiful buildings, temples, a big pond, and interesting museums)

 3. Spanish Steps (The steps are located by the famous Piazza di Spagna and are close to the Villa Borghese)

 4. Castel Sant’Angelo (It was once the tallest building in Rome.
 Now you have a beautiful view to the St. Peter’s Basilica, especially by night)

 5. Giardino degli Aranci (The “Orange Garden” offers a magnificent view over the city of Rome)

 Pizza, Pizza, Pizza of course!
 I spent the first night in the restaurant called Enoteca e Taverna Capranica not far away from the Fontana del Pantheon and had a good salad and pizza.
 A hedge isolates the restaurant from the hustle and bustle of the touristic pedestrian area, so you have more privacy.